Impa10r/peerswap-web/README.md

 If you need to run pscli in the docker container, first lookup container id with ```docker ps```.
 Then run ```docker exec "container id" pscli```.

-If Elements is also run in a Docker container, it should be started by the same user as the PeerSwap one.
+If Elements is also run in a Docker container, it should be started by the same user as the PeerSwap one (user id 1000:1000).

 Please note that configuration files of the Docker version are not compatible with the manual build.